gada1982/CarND-PID-Control-Project/README.md

 An already built solution with the useage of twiddle for parameter tuning was not used, because the different driving situations in the simulator varied too strongly to get a reliable result.
 Anyway, this gave some hints for manual parameter tuning.

 ## Simulation
 Two modes were introduced for the simulation.
-A safety mode with a maximum speed of 50 miles / h for a smooth ride.
+A safety mode with a maximum speed of 50 miles/h for a smooth ride.
 And a racing-mode with a maximum speed of 80 miles/h to see the car racing and see the limits of the solution.
 This default value is not useable in all cases.
 It depends on how much computing power is available.
+For both modes the same controller has been used.

 The usage of the safety-mode can be configured in `main.cpp` by setting a boolean flag.